Heather Nova: Biography

 Heather Nova was born Heather Allison Frith on Bermuda, a British overseas territory.
 Her mother is a native of Nova Scotia, Canada, and her father is a native of Bermuda.
 Nova spent most of her childhood with her family, including one sister, television reporter and fashion model Susannah, and one brother, reggae singer Mishka, on a 42 ft sailboat (named Moon) built by her father, where the Friths spent most of the 1970s and part of the 1980s, sailing throughout the Atlantic and Caribbean waters and coasts.
-Since her idyllic childhood, Heather has played over 600 concerts, sold over 2 million albums and has a career of over 30 years in the music industry.

 Nova started playing guitar and violin at an early age, writing her first song when she was 12.
 Nova enrolled at the Rhode Island School of Design (RISD), where she majored in film in 1989.
 She also sat in on poetry classes and wrote music to go with her student films.
 But songwriting remained her passion.

+She was married to Felix Tod from 1996 to 2014.
+In 2004, her son Sebastian was born.

 Career

 After graduating from RISD, Nova moved to London, a place she called home for twelve years (she already had British citizenship due to her Bermudian origins).
 In 1990, she released her first recording, Heather Frith, an EP; she had not yet changed her name.
-The new name debuted in 1993 with her second EP entitled Spirit in You and her first full album, the critically acclaimed Glow Stars, produced by Felix Tod, after being discovered by Big Cat label manager Steven Abbott.
+The new name debuted in 1993 with her second EP titled Spirit in You and her first full album, the critically acclaimed Glow Stars, produced by Felix Tod, after being discovered by Big Cat label manager Steven Abbott.
 The success of the album led her to record and release her first live album Blow the same year.

 In 1994, she released Oyster, her breakout album that was produced by Youth and Felix Tod and began almost two years of touring.
 Another live album, Live from the Milky Way, was released in 1995.
-Siren, the follow-up to Oyster because of the hit single "London Rain", was released in 1998, after which she joined Sarah McLachlan and others on the North American Lilith Fair, a music festival with only female performers.
+Siren, the follow-up to Oyster because of the single "London Rain", was released in 1998, after which she joined Sarah McLachlan and others on the North American Lilith Fair, a music festival with only female performers.
 After the release of Siren and a world tour to promote the record, Nova took a break while various television show and film soundtracks licensed some of her songs and her record company (Sony Records/The WORK Group) released various singles from the album, which received only moderate play on America's MTV2, Europe's MTV and Canada's MuchMusic and on mainstream radio, although she was popular on college radio.
 Also during this time, she recorded a version of the often covered traditional song "Gloomy Sunday", for the German WWII feature film drama Ein Lied von Liebe und Tod (released under the international title, Gloomy Sunday).
-In 2000, Nova released yet another live album entitled Wonderlust.
+In 2000, Nova released yet another live album titled Wonderlust.